Cerebral Palsy is a group of movement disorders that usually take shape into early age and affect movement and muscle tone or posture.

 Special and advanced therapies improve the child’s different body movements.
 It will also work on oral motor functioning by strengthening facial, throat and neck muscles to coordinate breathing, talking, chewing, swallowing and digestion.

-The treatment lasts for 30 days in a hospital under the team of expert doctors.
+The treatment lasts for 30 days in a hospital under a team of expert doctors.
 The prognosis with this treatment is 75%.

 Treatment at Jivagram: